Besseya bullii (Eat.) Rydb.

 Conservation Efforts in Minnesota

-The Minnesota County Biological Survey has been completed within the likely range of this species in the state.
+The Minnesota Biological Survey has been completed within the likely range of this species in the state.
 Of the many locations documented for B. bullii over the past 25 years, some populations have been destroyed, but many still survive.
 A number of populations occur on protected public lands, including the River Terrace Prairie Scientific and Natural Area, Afton State Park, and Wild River State Park, among others.

 Gleason, H. A., and A. Cronquist.
 1991.
 Manual of vascular plants of northeastern United States and adjacent Canada.
 Second Edition.
 New York Botanical Garden, Bronx, New York.
 910 pp.